June 10, 2025

 • Remote Management: Landlords and tenants can adjust temperatures remotely via smartphone apps, ensuring energy isn’t wasted when the property is unoccupied.

 • Energy Consumption Insights: These devices provide detailed reports on energy usage, helping identify patterns and opportunities for savings.
+If you want a clearer view of what those patterns typically look like in real operations, see real time energy monitoring properties insights.

 2. Smart Lighting